+ What if I do not want to track my macros?

 Look at which meal is tipping you over and make an effort to adjust this - opposed to changing all meals.

-+ If I am over on consistently under my carbohydrate target what do I do?
++ If I am consistently under my carbohydrate target what do I do?

 Effectively do the opposite of above!